junebert/junebert/README.md

 i like overwatch, homestuck, pokemon, persona 3 & 5, saiki k, mitski, valorant, etc etc

 very very big fan of genji

+would you rather have unlimited bacon but no more games or games (unlimited games) and no games